openhab/openhab-addons/bundles/org.openhab.binding.nibeheatpump/contrib/NibeGW/Arduino/README.md

 ## Ethernet Shield W5100

 This Ethernet shield is based on Wiznet W5100 Ethernet Chip.
-It is supported by the Adruino Ehternet Library.
+It is supported by the Arduino Ehternet Library.
 No special configuration is needed, NibeGW supports this shield out of the box.

 ProDiNo already have Ethernet included, so there's no need for a seperate Ethernet Shield.
 Also the ProDiNo Ethernet is supported by NibeGW out of the box.

 ## Arduino Uno

-Arduino Uno has only one serial port which is shared with usb.
+Arduino Uno has only one serial port which is shared with USB.
 So make sure to disconnect all hardware (ethernet shield, RS485 module, etc.) while uploading the compiled sketch to the Arduino.
-Furthermore do not use the usb port while Arduino is communicating with the Nibe heatpump.
+Furthermore do not use the USB port while Arduino is communicating with the Nibe heatpump.

 For compiling NibeGW, you have to make the following changes to the code: